 With the use of specialized platforms, it is easy to bring all relevant participants together in the same meeting.
 Thus, unlike traditional meetings, there are no limitations on which professionals can participate.

-One of the oldest references about roundtables comes from King Arthur’s tales, one of the most celebrated Western society stories.
+One of the oldest references to roundtables comes from King Arthur’s Tales, one of the most celebrated Western society stories.